luxonis/depthai-hardware/docs/source/pages/guides/sync_frames.rst

 Start-of-Frame event.
 The Left/Right global shutter cameras are driven by the same clock, started by broadcast write on I2C, so no drift will happen over time, even when running freely without a sync.
 With the above functionality it would be also possible to configure FSIN as an output on one sensor, and an input to the other sensor.
-The RGB rolling shutter has a slight difference in clocking/frame-time, so when we detect a small drift, we're modifying the frame time (number of lines) for the next frame by a small amount to compensate.
+The RGB rolling shutter has a slight difference in clocking/frame-time, so when we detect a small drift, we're modifying the frame-time (number of lines) for the next frame by a small amount to compensate.

-All 3 cameras are soft-synced by default using the above method, as long as they are configured with the same FPS (default is 30).
+All three cameras are soft-synced by default using the above method, as long as they are configured with the same FPS (default is 30).

 Triggering the FSIN
 *******************